Pogchamp-company/alembic-postgresql-enum/README.md

 - `drop_unused_enums` (`True` by default) - feature flag that can be turned off to disable clean up of undeclared enums

 - `detect_enum_values_changes` (`True` by default) - feature flag that can be turned off to disable generation of `op.sync_enum_values`.

+- `force_dialect_support` (`False` by default) - if you are using one of the postgresql dialects you can activate the library with this flag. **WARNING** we do not guarantee the performance of our extension with this flag enabled.